-Salzburg takes pride of place in regard to a Christmas carol.
+Salzburg takes pride of place with regard to Christmas carols.
 The city and its province are home of the world’s most famous and beautiful Christmas carol – “Silent Night”.
 Not everyone singing this carol today knows that the priest who wrote the lyrics, Josef Mohr, was born in the city of Salzburg.
 It was sung for the first time on Christmas Eve in 1818 in a church in the tiny town of Oberndorf near Salzburg and from where it was carried to fame around the world.
-On Christmas Eve, you can go on a special tour to Oberndorf and join in a touching Christmas celebration at the Silent Night Chapel.
+On Christmas Eve, you can go on a very popular special tour to Oberndorf and join in a moving Christmas celebration at the Silent Night Chapel.

 Other Things to Do in Salzburg at Christmas